PCHES-FRAME

 Program Element IV

-Creating a better organized multi-sectoral/multi-regional/multi-model community of practice by promoting systematic engagement between the IAM, IAV, and ESM communities, advancing team-based methodological developments and integrated modeling experiments in IAM-IAV research
+Creating a better organized multi-sectoral/multi-regional/multi-model professional network by promoting systematic engagement between the integrated modeling system and Earth system modeling teams, advancing team-based methodological developments and integrated modeling experiments in IAV research